KhephG1/Space-Wars/README.md

 The game makes use of many of sfml's audio and graphics features.
 The game contains many commonalities in game programming including:

-    different scenes (Menu, HighScore, Gameplay) each with there own functionality,
+    Different scenes (Menu, HighScore, Gameplay) each with there own functionality

-    Reliance on object oriented programming to improve maintainability,
+    Reliance on object oriented programming to improve maintainability

-    Collision detection ,
+    Collision detection

     Animations (explosion when enemy is destroyed)

     Sprites

+    User input from keyboard and mouse

 Fun Fact, I drew the health bar and star sprites in an online drawing software myself.
 Might change majors from electrical engineering to visual arts now.
 Download the demo file for a demonstration of how the game works